gozarcc/library_system/Readme.md

 Wait for a few seconds then you will see
 Laravel development server started: <http://127.0.0.1:8000>

+7. In your browser type this in the address bar http://localhost/phpmyadmin

+8. Create database and name it as library_system

+9. Click library_system database then on the top menu click Import.
+In File to Import click Choose File.
+Go to library_system folder and select library_system.sql then click Go

-6. Open your browser then type localhost:8000.
-You will able to access the library system
+10. Open a new tab in your browser then type localhost:8000.
+You will be able to access the library system

 NOTE: